joonarafael/visualpathfinder/documentation/installation_manual.md

 npm --version
 ```

-**If not**,install Node.js along with NPM for your machine by executing the following command
+**If not**, install Node.js along with NPM for your machine by executing the following command

 ```
 sudo snap install node --classic